stephenverderame/cpp_book/src/basics/primitives.md

 ```

-We also have floating point types: `float`, `double` and `long double`.
-The standard only requires that `double` provides as least as much precision as `float` and that `long double` provides as least as much as `double`.
+We also have floating-point types: `float`, `double` and `long double`.
+The standard only requires that `double` provides at least as much precision as `float` and that `long double` provides at least as much as `double`.
 On x86 systems, `float` is typically 32 bits, `double` is typically 64, and `long double` is commonly 80 or 128.

 C++ also has literal type specifiers to convert a literal value to a certain type.
 A literal is something that's already a value and cannot be assigned such as `42` or `0.0`.